I started SuppWithThat.com in the spring of 2012 with a simple goal:

 Momentum Nutrition is where I put that knowledge to work.

-You can also catch me sounding off on topics ranging from health, nutrition, training, and pretty much everything else fitness-related on MNPrime.com, the official content site of Momentum Nutrition.
+You can also catch me sounding off on topics ranging from health, nutrition, training, and pretty much everything else fitness-related on the official Momentum-Nutrition blog.

 I use the same research-oriented approach that I use here on SWT.